sokcheng/Kitsuchan-NG/COMMANDS.md

 * roll 5d6 - Roll five six sided dice.
 * roll 1d20 2d8 - Roll one twenty sided die, and two eight sided dice.

+## sandwich
+Sandwich!

 ## sh
 Execute a system command.
 Only the owner may run this.

+## slap
+Slap a member!

+* member - The member to be slapped.

+## smug
+Smug!

+## stare
+Stare at a member!

+member - The member to be stared at.

 ## sudo
 Fetch the sudo comic from xkcd.

+## tickle
+Tickle a member!

+member - The member to be tickled.

 ## to
 Convert text to a coded something.